 On many types of option strategies (the ones with unlimited risk), the FX Expiry Margin (which is the FX Options margin model) uses the margin rate on the underlying currency pair to calculate the margin requirement.
 So which margin rate should now be used for the margin calculation of this particular currency pair, when we do not have a single fixed margin rate considering it now depends on the level of exposure?
 The answer to this question is the blended margin rate based on the highest potential exposure across your FX and FX option positions in the currency pair.

-The margin requirement on FX Options is calculated per currency pair, ensuring alignment with the concept of tiered margins, and per maturity date.
-There is a ceiling to the margin requirement that is the highest potential exposure across the FX Options and FX positions multiplied by the prevailing FX (spot) margin requirement.
-This calculation also takes into account potential netting between FX Options and FX spot and forward positions.
+The margin requirement on FX options is calculated per currency pair, (ensuring alignment with the concept of tiered margins as per FX spot and forwards) and per maturity date.
+In each currency pair, there is an upper limitation to the margin requirement that is the highest potential exposure across the FX options and FX spot and forward positions, multiplied by the prevailing spot margin requirement.
+This calculation also takes into account potential netting between FX options and FX spot and forward positions.

 On unlimited risk strategies, e.g. naked short options, the margin requirement is calculated as the notional amount multiplied by the prevailing spot margin requirement.

-Though Touch Options are not margin products, positions will affect the amount you have 'Available for Margin Trading' as seen in your Account Summary.
+The FX option margin calculation does not apply to Touch options, however open positions will affect the amount you have 'Available for Margin Trading' as displayed in the Account Summary.

-Therefore, if margin positions are held on the account, the 'Margin Utilization' will increase when adding Touch Option positions.
+Therefore, if margin positions are held on the account, the 'Margin Utilisation' will increase when adding Touch option positions.

-Note that before opening the position a pre-check will be done to ensure that you cannot accidentally open a Touch Option position that will move the Margin Utilization above 100%.
+Note.
+Before opening the position a pre-check will be done to ensure that you cannot accidentally open a Touch option position that will move the Margin Utilisation above 100%.